-The Rural Cemetery is open to the public daily from 6 a.m. - 9 p.m.
-(PDT) and 6 a.m. - 6 p.m.
-(PST).
-Learn about special events and tours scheduled throughout the year.
+The Rural Cemetery is open to the public daily from sunrise to sunset.
+Click here to learn about Special Events and Tours scheduled throughout the year.

 All dogs must be on a leash at all times.

 The Santa Rosa Rural Cemetery is located at 1600 Franklin Avenue.
 There are entrances at Monroe Street and at MacDonald Avenue.
 Parking is on neighboring streets or near the Town and Country shopping center.

 Memorial & Habitat Garden

 In 2001, a small group of dedicated volunteers established a National Wildlife Federation Certified Backyard Wildlife Habitat garden at the Santa Rosa Rural Cemetery to serve as a memorial garden, where stones could be placed commemorating those whose burial site is elsewhere or unknown.
 The garden design focuses on native, drought-tolerant plants that attract native bees and butterflies.
 It has also been designated an official Monarch Sanctuary.
 Click here for a list of the hundreds of plants in the Memorial and Habitat Garden.
 All but three are natives to California and most are native to Sonoma County.
 Click here for answers to Frequently Asked Questions about the Habitat Garden.